AhmadBahr/TicTacToegame/README.md

 ## General Info
 A Tic-Tac-Toe simulation game created using C# with a graphical user interface (GUI).
 The game supports two modes:

-- Player vs. Player: Two players take turns making moves on the same computer.
+- **Player vs. Player**: Two players take turns making moves on the same computer.
-- Player vs. AI: One player competes against an AI opponent, with the AI making random moves.
+- **Player vs. AI**: One player competes against an AI opponent, with the AI making random moves.

 The goal of the game is to align three of your marks (either X or O) horizontally, vertically, or diagonally to win.
 If all squares are filled and no player has won, the game ends in a tie.